-- Items to be included in future repair contract: - Install riprap channel protection around the east and west abutment footings (120 CY) - Remove debris at substructure units (20 CY)
+- Items to be included in future repair contract: - Install riprap channel protection around the east and west abutment footings (120 CY) - Remove debris at substructure units (20 CY) - Perform critical member strengthening at truss member locations as necessary.

-For a list of maintenance repair items, see the 2012 Annual Maintenance Report.
+For a list of maintenance repair items, see the 2014 Annual Maintenance Report.